jclo/kiwii/README.md

 Kiwii creates the webapp by building all the Javascript project files into an UMD bundle that it attaches to the HTML page (§ Architecture).

 Kiwii relies on [Babel](https://babeljs.io) and [Browserify](http://browserify.org) for the build.
-Thus, you can write ES6 Javascript code if you wish. `js/app.js` is written in ES6.
+Thus, you can write ES6 Javascript code if you wish.

 Kiwii uses [Gulp](http://gulpjs.com) to build a distribution version.